JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_2.md

 Welcome to Part 2 of our Phi-3-Vision porting series.
 In Part 1, we've created a basic implementation of the model in MLX.
 However, we also noted that it struggles with longer sequences.
 Today, we'll address this limitation by implementing Su-scaled Rotary Position Embeddings (RoPE), which will significantly enhance our model's ability to handle long contexts of up to 128K tokens.

+The full implementation of this tutorial is available at https://github.com/JosefAlbers/Phi-3-Vision-MLX/tree/main/assets/tutorial_2.py

 ## 1. Understanding Rotary Position Embeddings (RoPE)

 Before we delve into Su-scaled RoPE, let's first understand the basics of Rotary Position Embeddings.